jobovy/jobovy/README.md

 ### Hi there, I'm [Jo Bovy](http://astro.utoronto.ca/~bovy) 👋

-I'm an 🔭 _astrophysicist_ 🔭 at the 🎓 University of Toronto 🎓 working on understanding 🌌 _galaxy formation_ 🌌 and ⚛️ _dark matter_ ⚛️ and on making astrophysics more accessible, robust, and reproducible by developing open-source, well-documented, and well-tested software packages for use in astrophysics.
+I'm an 🔭 _astrophysicist_ 🔭 at the 🎓 University of Toronto 🎓 working on understanding 🌌 _galaxy formation_ 🌌 and ⚛️ _dark matter_ ⚛️ and on making astrophysics more _accessible, robust, and reproducible_ by developing open-source, well-documented, and well-tested software packages for use in astrophysics and beyond.

 <a href="http://www.galpy.org" target="_blank"><img align="right" src="https://galpy.readthedocs.io/en/latest/_static/galpy-logo-small.gif" alt="galpy logo" width=180px height=180px></a>